rails/rails/guides/source/action_mailer_basics.md

 ### Create a Mailer View

 For the `welcome_email` action, you'll need to create a matching view in a file called `welcome_email.html.erb` in the `app/views/user_mailer/` directory.
-This will be the HTML template used for the email:
+Here is a sample HTML template that can be used the welcome email:

 ```html+erb
 <!DOCTYPE html>